toluwalojurotimiayeni/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a function that executes x times a function
+Write a function that increments and calls a function